awsdocs/amazon-ec2-user-guide-windows/doc_source/storage-optimized-instances.md

 ## Instance Performance<a name="storage-performance"></a>

-For instances with NVMe instance store volumes, you must use a Linux AMI with kernel version 4\.4 or later\.
-Otherwise, your instance will not achieve the maximum IOPS performance available\.
+For instances with NVMe instance store volumes, be sure to use the AWS NVMe driver\.
+For more information, see [AWS NVMe Drivers for Windows Instances](aws-nvme-drivers.md)\.

 EBS\-optimized instances enable you to get consistently high performance for your EBS volumes by eliminating contention between Amazon EBS I/O and other network traffic from your instance\.
 D2 and H1 instances are EBS\-optimized by default at no additional cost\.
 For more information, see [Amazon EBS–Optimized Instances](EBSOptimized.md)\.